 There is no such setting in Windows 11.

 In Windows 11 and Windows 10, you could Restart Explorer and see if it helps.

 3] Check Group Policy setting

-If this does not help, if your version of Windows 10 has the Group Policy, Run gpedit.msc to open the Local Group Policy Editor and navigate to the following setting:
+If this does not help, if your version of Windows 11 or Windows 10 has the Group Policy, Run gpedit.msc to open the Local Group Policy Editor and navigate to the following setting:

 User Configuration > Administrative Templates > Start Menu and Taskbar